Darlaa's Story

 an average amount of progression, a regimen of 3-4 pills along with pain medication will be

-the nerve, which can be found in the spine, in order to block pain.
-A day or so must be taken
+nerve, which can be found in the spine, in order to block pain.
+A day or so must be taken off

 combination of these powerful medications has major numbing effects on the brain making it